How to Beat Nakamoto in the Race: An MDP Framework

 \subsection{Lemmas for Comparing States}

 The remaining challenge is to determine an optimal action to take upon each arrival.
 A Markov definite decision rule uniquely determines the next state, and an optimal action is one that transitions the system to a state with the highest value.
-For $s \notin \mathscr{A}$, the right-hand side of \eqref{eq:Bellman} is equivalent to $\max_{\alpha \in \mathcal{A}_s}\{V(u)\}$, where $u$ denotes the resulting next state from action $\alpha$.
-Therefore, finding an optimal decision rule $d$ boils down to comparing the values of all feasible next states resulting from admissible actions.
+For $s \notin \mathscr{A}$, the right-hand side of \eqref{eq:Bellman} is equivalent to $\max_{\alpha \in \mathcal{A}_s}\{ \dg{r(s,\alpha)+} V(u)\}$, where $u$ denotes the resulting next state from action $\alpha$.
+Therefore, \dg{if no action transitions the state $s$ to violation in one step (i.e., $r(s,\alpha)=0$ for all $\alpha\in\mathcal{A}_s$),} finding an optimal \dg{action} boils down to comparing the values of all feasible next states.

 We say state $s$ is {\em strictly better} than state $s'$ if the probability of violation starting from state $s$ is higher, henceforth denoted as

 The related comparisons $\succeq$, $\prec$, $\preceq$ and $\asymp$ are defined analogously.
 If states $S$ and $S'$ are random, by $S \asymp S'$, we mean $E[V(S)] = E[V(S')]$, with the other relations extended in the natural way to expectations.
 To describe the evolution of the system over time, we use $V(X_n)$ to denote the value of the state at epoch $n$.
 In Appendix~\ref{a:lmlimV}, we establish the following: